-Our single unit coffee shop Excel template (available here) is our best-selling template.
+Our single unit coffee shop financial plan excel template is our best-selling template.
 That’s no surprise to us!
 Coffee shops have some of the lowest barriers to entry of any of any brick-and-mortar businesses; with low cost of goods sold, widely available inputs, and cultural relevance, coffee shops are a solid bet for any entrepreneur hoping to gamble on a new business.

 For the mature entrepreneur, or one hoping to earn more than just a living wage from a labor of love, the idea of a multi-unit coffee shop empire is appealing.
 Whether by investing in a pre-existing coffee-shop franchise or by starting an entirely new brand, an entrepreneur can multiply their earnings by using the first store’s earning to pay for the start-up costs of another.

 We’ve created a new Multi-Unit Coffee Shop Template with this entrepreneur in mind.
 In this blog post, we want to walk you through the template and offer tips and tricks to getting accurate, helpful financial projections, whether you need them for a bank, a potential partner or investor, or just for your own planning.

 Step 1.
 Purchase and Download the Template.